wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 ### Dataset

 Weather stations datasets have been gathered from [Synoptics](https://synopticdata.com).
-All the stations available in the following bounding box have be processed:
+All the stations available in the following bounding box have been processed:
 - south west: (38.4, -120.8)
 - north east: (39.0, -119.7)